QuaSi-Software/Documentation/docs/gensim_user_manual.md

 ![selection of the method for geometry generation in the Excel® GUI](fig\231023_selection_method.png)

 Basically the *EnergyPlus®* geometry model is illustrated with its external dimensions but no component thicknesses or volumes (e.g. wall or ceiling thicknesses) are represented.
-As a result the entire Gross Floor Area (GFA) or Gross Room Volume (BRF) is simulated as the volume to be conditioned.
+As a result the entire gross floor area (GFA) or gross room volume (GRV) is simulated as the volume to be conditioned.
 The inaccuracy resulting from this simplification is negligible in any case given the low level of model detail.
-The net room area (NFA) is used to convert the results into area-specific quantities.
+The net floor area (NFA) is used to convert the results into area-specific quantities.
 This means that the absolute results of the simulation are related to a typical NFA corresponding to the simulated GFA.

 ####3.2.1 Generic building model